-6 Great Methods to Help You Organize Your Ideas Prior to Your Meeting
+6 Great Methods to Help Organize Your Ideas Before a Meeting

 There’s nothing better than walking into a meeting feeling prepared.
 However, it’s very easy to lose that confidence — especially when presenting remotely.
 With more meetings happening virtually, you might be afraid to speak up.
 Or, you may be more focused on making sure the view behind you isn’t a complete mess.
 (It’s okay if it is — we’re all just trying to survive right now.)

 Or, sometimes your mind might blank.
 Have you ever completely forgot ideas that seemed so vivid just 15 minutes ago?
 It happens to all of us.
 And even though you probably know in your heart that it doesn’t make you a bad employee or boss, it may feel that way in the moment.

 Here are six ways to stay organized so that you can regain that confidence during meetings.

 It helped you back in high school — why not now?
 These techniques will help you recall things easier.
 They’re especially useful if you’re giving a presentation and want to look more confident with your knowledge on the subject.
 If you’re presenting something and stumble on the details, or seem unsure, your audience will tune out.
 If you’re leading a team meeting and hoping for the information to stick with your employees, there’s no better method.

 2. Keep a small notepad nearby.

 Consider buying a small pad that can fit in your pocket or on your desk.
 If it travels with you, even better — because, sometimes we can’t control when we’ll have a great idea.
 This can be a useful practice for other things in your life, too.
 If you’re tracking your eating habits, the pad is right there.
 Or if you meet someone new that you want to network with, you can jot down details about the meeting and any contact information you need to know.

 3. Try sketching out ideas and plans on a digital whiteboard.